NASRO Course Hosting Information and Requirements

 - Ensure necessary training equipment is in place and working at least two hours prior to the start of the training session.

-- Consider delegating an on-call “technology person” to solve equipment or software problems that may arise.
+- Have an on-call “technology person” to solve equipment or software problems that may arise

 - Indicate on the Host Packet where and to whom materials should be shipped.